 Nothwithstanding a few imperfections here and there, this is a remarkable and delightfully eccentric property in a fabulous position.
 A house full of history and beauty.

 The property is available for rental from late July until the first half of September.
 The swimming pool is open throughout this period

 Please note that when the owner is living here (during the rest of the year) her dogs are also here.
 They move out (with her) in the summer but we do not recommend this property to anyone who is allergic to dogs.

 Extra cleaning can be arranged, if required, payable locally

 Rentals for this property normally run from Saturday to Saturday

-The villa is only available for holiday rentals from late July to mid September
+The villa is only available for holiday rentals from late July to early September